 These few exemplary cases show that some clubs try to tackle the problem but also unveil that right-wing networks are well established in the fan scenes.
 The multiple outbursts of political violence and mobilizations for xenophobic demonstrations in Chemnitz reveal how interwoven scenes of hooligans and right-wing extremists can dominate and even occupy the (local) public sphere in order to create “Nationalbefreite Zonen” (national liberated zones, i.e. no-go areas for foreigners/non-whites).
 These networks start to expand their range and threaten single (leftist) activists, civil society as a whole and target the democratic institutions by sending their representatives to local parliaments.
 These developments clearly show that an alliance ranging from the AfD, through PEGIDA and the NPD to violent right-wing extremist and hooligans has gained ground in (East)Germany and shows no sign of cutting back.

-Mr Maximilian Kreter is an Early Career Researcher Fellow at CARR and Doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
+Mr Maximilian Kreter is a Doctoral Fellow at CARR and Doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
 His profile can be found here:

 © Maximilian Kreter.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).